blacklightpy/vaultofknowledge/Bekenstein bound.md

 In computer science, this implies that non-finite models such as [[Turing Machine|Turning machines]] are not realizable as finite devices.

 A proof using [[Quantum Field Theory|QFT]] was given in 2008.

-# Applications
+# Examples
-The entropy of a black hole i
+- According to Bekenstein bound, the entropy of a [[black hole]] is proportional to the number of Planck areas that it would take to cover the black hole's event horizon.